 You can find a reference Stripe import csv file here.

-*Note that Stripe subscription tokens contain only the current status can be retrieved from each Stripe subscription token.
-This means that Stripe charts for historical data won't be accurate.
+Stripe subscription tokens contain only the current status can be retrieved from each Stripe subscription token.
+This means that Charts will not accurately reflect the historical data from migrated Stripe tokens.